SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/output.md

 	**The *VerticalOrientatio*n option**

-14. In case of the *TXT* format the only available options are *folder* (location of the file) and *series* (results included in the output file).
+14. In the case of the *TXT* format the only available options are *folder* (location of the file) and *series* (results included in the output file).
 The list of available codes in the *Content* section is given in the *JDemetra+ Reference Manual*, section 7.7.